Biomaterials and Biocompatibility (902H1)

 Spring teaching

-This module provides an in-depth exploration of biomaterials used in a wide range of biomedical applications such as in active and passive biomedical implants.
-The module covers:
+On this module, you'll explore how biomaterials are used in a wide range of biomedical applications, such as in active and passive biomedical implants.

-You will learn about principles of surface engineering, host-tissue response, blood compatibility, extracellular matrix collagen, bioadhesion, protein adsorption, and polymers for controlled drug release.
-The module further explores corrosion and degradation mechanisms, the selection of biomaterials based on function, biological environments, toxicity and economic aspects with practical examples.
-Current research trends and medical device regulations will be discussed.
+You’ll learn about principles of surface engineering, host-tissue response, blood compatibility, extracellular matrix collagen, bioadhesion, protein adsorption and polymers for controlled drug release.

 Teaching